sitechtimes/regents-prep-app-frontend/CONTRIBUTING.md

+Thanks for completely voluntarily contributing to the SITHS Regents Prep App!

-## Project Setup
+## 🚀 Project Setup

 > \[!WARNING]\
-> If you do not follow these steps and complain about the project not working, you will receive a lawsuit within 3-5 business days.
+> If you do not follow these steps and complain about the project not working, expect a lawsuit within 3-5 business days.
->
-> Prepare your lawyers

 1. Ensure Node.js is installed on your machine